SWE-Student/arch-recovery-bah-578/README.md

 1. Navigate to the folder that contains the root folder for the package

-2. Run maven install

-4. Locate your input directory and set up an output directory.
+2. Locate your input directory and set up an output directory.
 Run the following command in the directory of ACDCwithSecurity.jar (in runnable-jar folder of project):